 Mol-Pol is arguably Ireland's leading example of how a sailing boat should be used and enjoyed.

-Commenting on her voyages, Moira says
+Commenting on her voyages, Moira Kearon says,

 Sailing up into Paris on a small boat flying the Irish flag was special.

-Moira is not alone in her travels and for many years has been joined by crewman Owen Hearty, who is a few years her junior.
+She is not alone in her travels and for many years has been joined by crewman Owen Hearty, who is a few years her junior.

 My grandchildren probably think their Gran is a little mad but I get a lot of encouragement.